 - In some cases, we will hold your mail or give it to your immediate family

-In the Labor & Delivery area, 24-hour visitation for two people at one time; up to four at delivery with physician's permission.
-Once mother and baby move to postpartum floor, follow general visiting hours guidelines.
+In Labor & Delivery, 24-hour visitation is allowed for two people at a time.
+Up to four people can visit during delivery with physician’s permission.
+Once mother and baby move to the postpartum floor, follow general visiting hours guidelines.